heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 You will also generate random data to benchmark the different types of streams.

-Use the documentation carefully to find the right classes to use.
-Use the Java documentation to find the right classes to use and how to use them:
+Read the course material carefully to find the right classes to use.
+You can also have a look at the Java documentation to find more details on the right classes to use and how to use them:
 <https://docs.oracle.com/en/java/javase/17/docs/api/index.html>

 Please be aware that you **always** have to set the encoding when you read or write text data.
 If you do not set the encoding, the default encoding will be used, which is not what you want.

-### Compare and share the results
+#### Compare the results

-Generate different files with different sizes (1KB, 1MB, 10MB, 100MB, 1GB) with
+Generate different files with different sizes (1B, 1KB, 1MB, 5MB).
+Compare the
-different encodings (ASCII, UTF-8, UTF-16, UTF-32) if necessary and compare the results.

-Compare the results of the different types of streams.
+results with the execution time of the different types of streams.
 Which one is the most efficient for each use case?

+#### Share your results

 Share your results in the GitHub Discussions of this organization:
 <https://github.com/orgs/heig-vd-dai-course/discussions>.